Endometrial cancer found in its early stages can often be cured with surgery and close

 follow-up.
 Treatment choices depend on where the cancer is and how much it has

-endometrial cancer is confirmed, your doctor may
+endometrial cancer, your doctor may

-All tissues removed in surgery will be examined to find out the
+recommend surgery to remove the uterus, ovaries, and fallopian tubes.
+All tissues removed in surgery are examined to find out the

 stage and grade of the cancer.

 Lymph nodes near the uterus may be examined to find out if cancer has spread

 You may get more than one type of treatment for

 endometrial cancer.
 This depends on the size of the cancer and how the cancer cells look under the microscope.
 Treatments include:

 Additional information about endometrial cancer is provided by the National Cancer Institute at www.cancer.gov/cancertopics/pdq/treatment/endometrial/Patient.

 Studies called clinical trials can be an option for women who don't want or aren't cured by